Liam Ison

-Liam Ison (born 21 December 2004) is an Australian rugby league player who plays as a for the Cronulla-Sutherland Sharks in the National Rugby League.
+Liam Ison (born 21 December 2004) is an Australian rugby league footballer who plays as a for the Cronulla-Sutherland Sharks in the National Rugby League.

 Background

 Ison played his junior football for St Dominic's College, Penrith and came up through the grades via the Penrith Panthers system.
 Ison went to school at St Dominic's College, Penrith where he completed his HSC in 2022.

 Playing career

 In 2024, Ison joined the Cronulla-Sutherland Sharks on a development contract.
 In round 21 of the 2024 NRL season, Ison made his first grade debut for Cronulla at in his side's 30−22 loss to the North Queensland Cowboys at North Queensland Stadium.
 On 6 December 2024, Ison announced that he had re-signed with the club on a two-year deal.